English Language Requirements

-- Test scores more than two years old by the application deadline of January 17, 2018 will not be accepted (no exceptions).
+- Test scores more than two years old as of the application deadline will not be accepted (no exceptions).

-- If you are completing a program at a Canadian university and have been in Canada less than two years you are advised, but not required, to submit English Language Facility test scores.
+- If you are completing a program at a Canadian university and have been in Canada less than two years you are advised, but not required, to submit English language proficiency test scores.

 |TEST||MINIMUM SCORE REQUIREMENT|